njts/blogoes/content/posts/Can-Open-Service-Subdaos-Bring-Back-Heliums-Glory-Days.md

 | Traditional CDNs  | Low   | Low         | Median  |
 | Meson + Helium 5G | Low   | Low         | Low     |

-In this day and age, using server-side caching is something I think you should only do if you're also high.
+In this day and age, using server-side caching is something I think you should only use if you're also high.
 I know, your latest and greatest WordPress server-side caching plugin functions like a magic.
 Hovever, this method has repeatedly been shown to be ineffective when subjected to high loads.
 You'll need an offsite cache solution.